DataFire/starter-project/README.md

 This is a sample project for [DataFire](https://github.com/DataFire/DataFire)

-There are two paths defined here:
+There are two paths defined in this project:

 #### /hello_world

 Returns a greeting.
 E.g. `GET /hello_world?name=Lucy` will return `"Hello, Lucy"`.
+This is driven by the `hello_world` action.

 #### /gifs